lelecanavanua/namako11/README.md

   ![GitHub followers](https://img.shields.io/github/followers/Namako11?style=social)

   ### Intro
   I'm a novice programmer currently pursuing a Fullstack Developers Certification.

-  Tech & Computers have always been a passion of mine and
+Tech & Computers have always been a passion of mine and I cant wait to build useful projects and applications..

   - 🔭 My current project is to build a database that will store information exclusive to an indigenous Fijian.
 Project is still in concept phase.
   - 🌱 I’m eagerly learning the basics of programming, specifically Frontend languages rn.
 My novice projects are uploaded for review and welcome your feedback.